software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 > "We now have the basic features for managing and taking quizzes.
 What we still need is a way for the teachers to manage their personal quizzes.
 >
 > The teacher should be able to register with a username, email, bio and password in the teacher dashboard.
-The teacher should not be able to register with a username less than three characters long or a password less than eight characters long.
-The email should resemble a valid email address.
+The teacher should not be able to register without an email, with a username less than three characters long or a password less than eight characters long.
 The username or email should not be already taken by another registered user.
-The teacher can use the bio to describe themselves.
+The teacher can provide a bio to describe themselves.
 The bio is optional.
 The user should also be required to retype the password to make sure that they didn't accidently mistype the password.
 >
 > Once registered, the teacher should be able to sign in with their username and password.
 If the user is not signed in the navigation bar should have "Register" and "Sign in" links, which will take the user to the register or sign in page.
 >